 - HISTORY 704S: Focusing on Preparing Portfolios for Preliminary Certification

 - 6 to 7 Reading Colloquia courses (courses numbered HISTORY 790S-01 through 790S-14).
-May substitute 2 colloquia for independent study (HISTORY 791 / 792 Independent Study).
-With approval of the DGS, may substitute graduate seminars from other departments or other universities for colloquia.
+Students may substitute up to 4 colloquia for Independent Studies (HISTORY 791 / 792), 500, 600 or 700 level History graduate classes, or, with approval of the DGS, graduate seminars from other departments or other universities.

 - Foreign Language Proficiency